 Modula vertical lift modules (VLMs) have long been valued by companies that rely on automation due to their flexibility, superior design, and ease of use.
 Available in a wide range of models, Modula VLMs are vertical storage towers that can be up to 53 feet tall.
 They store goods in a safe, secure environment and provide automated delivery to operators.

 The ergonomic benefits alone are significant.
 Because workers avoid unnecessary bending, walking and reaching for parts, the VLMs all but eliminate the worker safety issues common to typical warehouses.
-Workers can stand at their machines and retrieve all the parts needed without walking around the floor and passing other workers, making it easy to adhere to the six-foot minimum distance.
+Workers can stand at their machines and retrieve all the parts needed without walking around the floor and passing other workers, making it easy to adhere to the six-foot minimum distance required by the Covid-19 new challenges.
 In addition, the machines provide an instant update of the inventory as each item is retrieved, providing managers real-time data that can be critical to avoid oversupplies or undersupplies of goods.

 These features make Modula VLMs the ideal solution for improving internal warehouse management in any industrial sector, and Food & Beverage is no exception.

 Many of the best-known brands in the world, including Krones, Sidel, ACMI, SACMI, and ELETTRIC 80, have adopted Modula automated storage solutions.
 The solutions are used both to serve production lines and to store components and spare parts for the maintenance department.
 In so doing, these companies have effectively decreased time spent searching for and transporting goods while optimizing space and reducing the physical effort of the operators.
 Here are some examples of how leading food and beverage companies are employing Modula VLMs: